Conflicts in the workplace could occur between individuals or groups.

 - resentment of senior management, poor morale, low motivation, disagreement over pay, health and safety, redundancies and lack of proper consultation

-Patterns of behaviour
+Groups: patterns of behaviour

 Groups of people in a team tend to display a certain pattern of behaviour.
 Four distinct phases of a group or team's development are: